MatthiasKainer/draft-article/README.md

         |> hasValue)
 ```

 One may argue that the benefit of this approach is that it allows us to generalize the toUpper/contains functions away from the sequence format.
 But in this specific case, it makes the code more verbose without improving our sequence.
-Actually it reduces the quality, as before the `choose`-call gave our compiler a hint that no entry would be optional, whereas this might be the case in the second example.
+Actually, it reduces the quality, as before the `choose`-call gave our compiler a hint that no entry would be optional, whereas this might be the case in the second example.

 Having a good understanding of the choices of `Some` versus `None` will help us later, though, and is necessary to keep in mind.